Stealing Time From the Faulty Plan

 "Stealing Time From the Faulty Plan" - 6/17/11, Charlotte, NC

-Phish debuted the song on the first night of a three show run at Jones Beach in June 2009.
+Phish debuted the song on the first night of a three show run at Jones Beach in June, 2009.
 Along the spectrum of Phish songs, “Stealing Time from the Faulty Plan” certainly tends toward the less experimental end.
 Nevertheless, the straight-ahead rock guitar that dominates the song has always left fans waiting for the version that will launch band and audience alike into the stratosphere.
 It hasn’t come yet, but the band must see the same potential, as “Stealing Time” – though normally a first set stalwart – has been a relatively frequent set closer.
+Conversely, there has also been the occasional show opener (6/6/09, 10/12/10, 12/28/12, 7/1/14, 10/29/14 and 1/1/16) and a single instance (8/8/11) where “STFTFP” served as part of an encore.
 Though not the song to turn to for wild improvisation, it has been played a few times in the second set where that kind of thing is more in keeping with the plan.
-Among these second set versions (6/18/10, 6/11/11, 7/3/11, and 8/2/13) the last example is the closest this song has to a "best version" to date.
-It has a particularly strong Type I jam and an outro that flirts with leaving the song structure entirely.
+Among these second set versions (6/18/10, 6/11/11, 7/3/11, 8/2/13 and 1/3/15) the 2013 performance at BGCA is the closest this song has to a "best version" to date.
+It has a particularly strong Type-I jam and an outro that flirts with leaving the song structure entirely.
 Alas...the power ripcord.

 So if you are stuck in a rut at work, heed the words of Tyler Durden and remember that “You are not your job!”
 Dream the dream of being truly free, because “it’s only after we have lost everything, that we are free to do anything.”